 The Bloomberg Lab at Brandeis International Business School (IBS) gives students access to a world-renowned financial, regulatory and market database that is used by virtually all of the major financial firms and organizations around the globe.

-Using Bloomberg resources, students are able to store, crunch and analyze information about a comprehensive list of companies while, from the very same screen, teleconference with peers and monitor changing economic relationships between currencies and countries.
+Using Bloomberg resources, students are able to store, crunch and analyze information about a comprehensive list of companies.
 For careers in professional mutual funds, hedge funds, private partnerships, insurance companies, banks, and other financial institutions, exposure to Bloomberg software is an absolute pre-requisite.

 Our Bloomberg Lab is one of the largest in Greater Boston, with 11 Bloomberg Terminal Computers (10 for general use and 1 for instructor/training purposes) in the lab and 5 additional terminals throughout our classrooms.
 Each computer has a dual monitor with extensive software offerings, including: